-(The biggest headache for the nation at the moment – we have multiple shooting and hired killers on the loose.
+(The biggest headache related to crime for the nation at the moment – we have multiple shooting and hired killers on the loose.
 The next question is whether it is just a tip of the iceberg in the wave of crime confronting the country.
 Image source: http://www.straitstimes.com)

-In the meantime and while the Government seems to be at lost over almost 23 incidents of shooting over the last 2 months and only now they want to stand-up and “wear their pants” on beefing up the police force (shouldn’t they done that eons ago?) and tighten the preventive laws, as a parent myself, I think we should not also miss the focus of stopping crime at the start and ensure there is no rise of young offenders who in turn end up becoming the filth of the filth in the country.
+In the meantime the Government seems to be at lost over almost 23 incidents of shooting over the last 2 months and only now they want to stand-up and beef up the police force and tighten the preventive laws.
+However as a parent myself, I think we should not also miss the focus of stopping crime at the start and ensure there is no rise of young offenders who in turn end up becoming the filth of the filth in the country.
 With that, go ahead and read this:-

 And when some of these harmless law breakers started to venture to something more sinister for cheap kicks and quick money, you will have this in the papers:-

 The police have arrested two men believed to be involved in the snatch theft and attack on Dr Delaila Ahmad, in her 50s, in Subang Jaya on Tuesday.
 Selangor acting police chief Datuk A. Thaiveegan said the suspects aged 20 and 22 years old respectively were arrested at about 6am today in SS17, Subang Jaya.